 Bridge loans can, however, be far more expensive than regular mortgage or home equity loans (higher upfront payments as well as interest rates), and they're not easy to qualify for -- you have to have plenty of equity in your current home and enough income to pay both mortgage payments indefinitely.
 The requirements all-but negate the benefits of the loan!

-For an all-in-one guide to selling your home for the best price in any market, get Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For an all-in-one guide to selling your home for the best price in any market, get Selling Your House: Nolo's Essential Guide, by Ilona Bray.